pfink/nuimo-openhab-python/.github/ISSUE_TEMPLATE/bug_report.md

 **Sitemap and configuration**
 Please add the sitemap and configuration you used.

+**Log Files**
+Please add excerpts of your log files (nuimo-openhab.log and openhab.log) here.
+Before you capture the nuimo-openhab.log, make sure that the option "log_level" within your config.yml is set to DEBUG.

 **System information(please complete the following information):**
 - Device: [e.g. iOS]
 - Operating System: [e.g. iOS]